SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 Joe is very active in left-wing politics.

-influence - (noun) the power to have an effect on people or things, or a person or thing that is able to do this:
-Helen's a bad/good influence on him.
-He has a huge amount of influence over the city council.
+influence - (noun) the power to have an effect on people or things, or a person or thing that is able to do this: bad/good influence on / Helen's a bad/good influence on him. have influence over / He has a huge amount of influence over the city council. exert influence / Christopher hoped to exert his influence to make them change their minds. under the influence of / At the time she was under the influence of her father.

+influence -(verb) to affect or change how someone or something develops, behaves, or thinks:
+She's very good at making friends and influencing people.
+[ + obj + to infinitive ] What influenced you to choose a career in nursing?

+affect (INFLUENCE) - (verb) to have an influence on someone or something, or to cause a change in someone or something:
+Both buildings were badly affected by the fire.
+The divorce affected every aspect of her life.

 blended - (adjective) A blended drink contains two or more different types of the same product: blended whisky